noxtgm/realistic-armor-system/README.md

 <div align=center style="text-align: center;">
 <h1>Realistic Armor System</h1>
 A DISCONTINUED realistic armor system addon for Garry's Mod.
 Equip and unequip kevlar vests (each with their individual durability), as well as repair them with armor plates.
+Equipped armor vests show up as a 3D model on the player.
 </div>

 ###